michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 social impact start-up in the future a good way of doing that would be to gain experience in an important problem area.

-Concretely, we could develop a more detailed advice programme for this.
-80,000 Hours' advice is currently on the level of 'go into software development' or 'go into data science', rather than tailored material to help someone who is already in a technical career to be able to maximise their domain knowledge for future impact.
-We’d like like to see more material for these people who are already in technology careers.
+Concretely, we could develop a more detailed advice programme for potential entrepreneurs and individuals later in their career.
+80,000 Hours would be the natural home for something like this, although they aren't currently prioritizing it.
+Currently a lot of their advice is focussed on people early in their careers, and making sure that they go into the right areas and build the right career capital.
+Helping to guide the process after people get further into their careers is a lot more work since it is quite career-specific, but not as much work as actually scoping out the problem space would be, since you are still assuming that people will find the most important problems themselves.

 The problems with this approach is that it has a very long lead time, and it relies on a long chain of fallible steps between influencing someone’s career